NPS-DEEP/hashdb/README.md

 of MD5 hashes on files aligned along hash block boundaries as well as querying hash databases, merging hash databases, and performing hash lookups.

-hashdb includes C++ and Python interfaces for working with and scanning hashdb databases.
+hashdb provides C++ and Python interfaces for working with and scanning hashdb databases.

 hashdb builds and installs on Linux and OS X systems using